-A joint seminar hosted by the Centre for Research in Economic Sociology and Innovation and the East South Asia Research Network
+A joint seminar hosted by the Centre for Research in Economic Sociology and Innovation and the Essex South Asia Research Network

 16:00 - 17:15

 Lectures, talks and seminars